-“We know that God causes everything to work together for the good of those who love God and are called according to his purpose for them” (Romans 8:28 NLT).
+“We know that in all things God works for the good of those who love him, who have been called according to his purpose” (Romans 8:28 NIV).

 (By Pastor Rick Warren. http://pastorrick.com)

 For further readings, follow our daily bible reading plan with us.
-Today's reading: Luke 23
+Today's reading: Revelation 9